daniel-furman/Furman-and-Goldsby/README.md

-## The Rheological Behavior of Firn Creep: Experimental Observations of disGBS
+## The Rheological Behavior of Firn: Experimental Observations of Grain Boundary Sliding Creep

 *How does grain size, strain state, and microstructure influence the rheological behavior of ice compaction among glaciers and ice sheets?*